 360 degrees panorama images taken at stricken area can be browsed by double-clicking orange icons.
 Users can look around by mouse-drug and zoom-in out with a mouse wheel.
 (All panorama images were taken by Akira Ninomiya and Taichi Furuhashi )

 Disaster victims' testimonies collected by Asahi Shinbun Newspapers and recorded by student volunteers with binaural recording are mapped on Google Earth.
 Movies can be browsed in balloons by clicking face icons.
 By listening by headphone, the sound environment of a spot is reproduced in three dimension.
 (Interview & Recording by Shiori Sasaki (Senhiko Nakata Laboratory, Graduate school of Miyagi University)

-The layer of "tweets with geotags" can be browsed by clicking a checkbox on the menubar.
+The layer of "tweets with geotags" can be browsed.
 This layer includes geo-tweets of 24 hours from Mar.11 14:46 (the occurrence time of the earthquake ).
 The data of this layer is random sampling of one third of tweets from the result of "the listing project of the tweet with geo information" as a part of "The big data workshop of The East Japan Earthquake".

 eARthquake 311 (iPhone AR Apps of The East Japan Earthquake Archive)